zhanymkanov/zhanymkanov/README.md

 ### 👋 About me
-- senior software engineer at a [via.exchange](https://via.exchange), where we help defi users to swap tokens with the best rates at the moment
+- senior software engineer at a [via.exchange](https://via.exchange), where we help defi weirdos to swap tokens with the best rates at the moment
 - previously co-founded [peerlink.me](https://hi.peerlink.me)
-  - 🏦 simple website builder for coaches, which has been pivoted from [all-in-one platform](myqoob.com) for creators
+  - 🏗 simple website builder for coaches, which has been pivoted from [all-in-one platform](myqoob.com) for creators
   - 💸 raised a decent pre-seed round
   - 🍀 built a great team & vibes
   - 💔 couldn't find product-market fit, though we were loved at product hunt ([#2](https://www.producthunt.com/products/peerlink-simple-webpage-for-coaches) and [#3](https://www.producthunt.com/products/qoob) for both products)